ccwinch/live-streaming-tech-notes/src/overview.md

 * [Settings](./settings.md) captures various settings for posterity and problem solving.
 * [Problem Solving](./problems.md) lists some problems we've encountered in the past with their symptoms and how to fix them.
 * [Scheduling Services](./scheduling.md) describes how to schedule streams on YouTube.
+* [Media Players](./mediaplayers.md) shows how to set the contents of a media player.
 * [Tutorials](./tutorials.md) links to some basic tutorials on live streaming.